 - Stretching does not protect against muscle soreness either before or after exercise.
 In fact, stretching in the case of muscle soreness can even increase it.

-- In sports that require maximum flexibility (such as acrobatic or gymnastics), intensive stretching is necessary and essential.
+- Sports that require maximum flexibility (such as acrobatic or gymnastics), intensive stretching is necessary and essential.

 - In sports where quickness is a key component, there is evidence that stretching leads to a decrease in quickness.
 However, these studies are controversial and probably also dependent on how intense, how long, and with how many repetitions stretching is performed.
 Toning exercises after completed stretching are likely to reverse the negative effect on fast strength.
 On the other hand, submaximal stretching is likely to be recommended in the aforementioned high-speed disciplines to avoid muscle injury.